RajaKavuru/stelligent-u/01-cloudformation/README.md

 succeed?
 If not, describe how you would _identify_ the problem, and resolve it yourself.

+>Deletion of the stacks needs to be done in the reverse order of creation of the dependency stacks, otherwise delete fails since you cannot delete a stack whose outputs are being imported by another stack

 ### Retrospective 1.2

 #### Task: Policy Tester